Kwangju Ilbo: Editors

-Prices

-Kwangju Ilbo prices are: 10,000 won per month, about US$9.00 per month.

 Readership

 About 45,000 people have subscribed to this newspaper per day.
-It is ranked at 9 among local newspaper industry in South Korea except for major newspapers like Chosun or Dong-a Ilbo.
-The reason for its small number of subscribers is that in Jeoun-Nam province, there are fewer people than in other regions.
+It is ranked ninth among local newspapers in South Korea except for major newspapers like Chosun or Dong-a Ilbo.

 Ownership

 It is owned by Daeju Group.
 Daeju Group started from Daeju Instruction.
 It has become a solid business entity with 14 affiliates.
 In particular, the company showed rapid growth in the 2000s.
-It aimed to diversify its business and this has paid off well.
 Kwangju Ilbo became affiliated with Daeju Group in 2003.

-Cultural and sports works

-Kwangju Ilbo is spearheading culture development.
-They hold events throughout cultural and sports areas.
-Honam Art Festival is the biggest cultural event.
-The festival was started in 1956.
-It was never stopped once since the beginning.
-Many artists dream of performing on the stage.
-For 50 years, approximately half a million people performed in this festival and it has produced hundreds of top talented artists.
-Now, only kids can take part in the events.